This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

-The Monster G12 lat pulldown leg holder attachment is designed to be used with a weight bench as the seat.
-This is different than the Monster G3’s optional lat pulldown leg holder attachment, which combines a seat and leg holder into one piece of equipment.
+The Force USA G12 lat pulldown leg holder attachment is designed to be used with a weight bench as the seat.
+This is different than the G3’s optional lat pulldown leg holder attachment, which combines a seat and leg holder into one piece of equipment.

 This is convenient, but the seat does flex slightly when using momentum.
-I prefer the Monster G12 leg holder since you feel completely stable when you’re sitting on a weight bench.
+I prefer the Force USA G12 leg holder since you feel completely stable when you’re sitting on a weight bench.

 The leg holder attachment is also designed to be used as a sort of foot plate for cable rows.
 You install it at the lowest hole on the power rack and plant your feet against the rollers to stabilize your torso and keep from sliding forward during rows.
 You can forcefully drive your feet into it without issue.

-The Monster G9 and Monster G6 both use the same type of lat pulldown leg holder attachment as the Monster G12.
-However, the Monster G9 has a dedicated low row station with a large steel foot plate inside the unit — As such, you don’t need to use the leg holder attachment for rows on the G9 unless you want to.
+The Force USA G9 and G6 both use the same type of lat pulldown leg holder attachment as the Force USA G12.
+However, the G9 has a dedicated low row station with a large steel foot plate inside the unit — As such, you don’t need to use the leg holder attachment for rows on the G9 unless you want to.

 The Smith machine has gotten a bad rap as being an ineffective machine because it’s a bar on a fixed track — It’s a common “gym bro” belief.
 But it’s totally wrong…

 …While there are some exercises that are best done with a free weight barbell instead of a Smith machine, there are tons of great exercises that you can do on a Smith machine safely and effectively.
 Here’s some examples: